AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 See the [Guidelines overview](../user-guide/guidelines/overview.md) to learn how to prepare and upload these guidelines.

+## Harm and bias filters

+When utilizing AI to generate content, it is essential to ensure the output is safe and inclusive for all users.
+This requires a meticulous evaluation of the content for potential harmful biases, hate speech, offensive material, or profanity.
+Thorough testing from multiple perspectives, a comprehensive ethics review, and implementing effective mitigation plans is crucial to prevent harmful content from emerging in outputs.

+This approach reinforces social responsibility, minimizes reputational risk, and ensures adherence to Adobe's Trust & Safety and Ethics policies.

+Generated content in GenStudio for Performance Marketing must:

+* Be inclusive and accurately representing diverse demographics while avoiding reinforcement of harmful biases.
+* Account for the fair treatment of all groups.
+* Be devoid of harmful content.
+* Show accurate interpretations of imagery to ensure text is contextually appropriate and free of unintentional bias or offense.
+* Be free of hate speech or profanity.
+* Prevent the use of hate-oriented or biased material in prompting and generated results.
+* Consistently reflect the tone as noted in the [!DNL Brand] guidelines.
+* Should account for child safety.

+GenStudio for Performance Marketing incorporates mitigation plans to prevent the use of identified harmful or biased content, per the above guidelines.
+When such content is detected, the user is made aware that asset generation is blocked with a "Can't generate" message.

+When the user receives this message they can edit the prompt and try again or flag the prompt content for review (in this ase the prompt data is collected for review purposes).

 ## Content lifecycle

 The demand is high for quality experiences in multiple channels at a faster pace.
 GenStudio for Performance Marketing simplifies the content supply chain into a well-organized workflow for marketers.
 GenStudio for Performance Marketing leverages Adobe technology at each stage of the lifecycle.